P0u4a/Playlist-Generator/README.md

 <img src='https://user-images.githubusercontent.com/66873325/180650652-60437fc3-037a-4a55-927b-2564d38cd70f.svg' alt='logo' width='100' height='100'/>

-This project was built with Nextjs, Nextauth for authentication and react-bootstrap for the UI.
+This project was built with Nextjs, Youtube data api v3, Nextauth for authentication and react-bootstrap for the UI.

 Demo Link here